-50. As a direct and proximate result of the Chicago Police Department's inadequate policies or customs for disciplining, supervising, and controlling its officers and the policymakers' failure to address these problems, Watts and his gang continued to engage in robbery and extortion, use excessive force, plant evidence, fabricate evidence, and manufacture false charges against persons at the Ida B. Wells Homes, including but not limited to plaintiffs' above-described wrongful arrests, detentions, and prosecutions.
+44. As a direct and proximate result of the Chicago Police Department's inadequate policies or customs for disciplining, supervising, and controlling its officers and the policymakers' failure to address these problems, Watts and his gang continued to engage in robbery and extortion, use excessive force, plant evidence, fabricate evidence, and manufacture false charges against persons at the Ida B. Wells Homes, including but not limited to the wrongful arrest, detention, and prosecution of plaintiff, as described above.

-51. At all relevant times, the Chicago Police Department maintained a "code of silence" that required police officers to remain silent about police misconduct.
+45. At all relevant times, the Chicago Police Department maintained a "code of silence" that required police officers to remain silent about police misconduct.
 An officer who violated the code of silence would be severely penalized by the Department.